1997 NCAA Division I men's golf championship

 The 1997 NCAA Division I Men's Golf Championships were contested at the 58th annual NCAA-sanctioned golf tournament for determining the individual and team national champions of men's collegiate golf at the Division I level in the United States.

-The tournament was held at the Conway Farms Golf Club in Lake Forest, Illinois, a suburb of Chicago.
+The tournament was held at the Conway Farms Golf Club in Lake Forest, Illinois, a suburb of Chicago form May 28–31.

 Pepperdine won the team championship, the Waves' first NCAA title.
 Charles Warren, from Clemson, won the individual title through a playoff.

+Regional qualifiers

+The regionals were played May 16–18.